im-haseeb/im-haseeb/README.md

-# Haseeb - Senior .NET Developer
+# Muhammad Haseeb Ali - Senior .NET Developer

 ## 👋 Welcome to My GitHub Profile!

 Greetings!
-I'm [Your Name], a passionate and seasoned Senior .NET Developer with a strong background in designing and implementing innovative software solutions.
+I'm Muhammad Haseeb Ali, a passionate and seasoned Senior .NET Developer with a strong background in designing and implementing innovative software solutions.
 I specialize in [mention any specific areas or technologies you're proficient in, e.g., ASP.NET, MVC, Web API, etc.].

 ### 🚀 Quick Overview

-- 🔭 I’m currently working on [current project or focus].
+[comment]: <> - 🔭 I’m currently working on [current project or focus].
 - 🌱 I’m constantly learning and exploring new technologies.
 - 💬 Ask me about [your expertise or areas of interest].
-- 📫 How to reach me: [Provide your email or preferred contact method].
+- 📫 How to reach me: haseeb.has96@gmail.com.

 ### 🛠️ Technologies & Tools